-6. Proposed Changes, Workovers, Redrills and Downhole Work
+6. Proposed Changes and Workovers

 The permittee shall give advance notice of at least sixty (60) days to the EPA of any significant physical alterations to the wells.
 Any changes in the well construction will require prior approval of the EPA and either a major or minor permit modification under the requirements of 40 CFR §§144.39 and 144.41.
 In addition, the permittee shall provide a workover report containing all records of well workovers, or other subsequent test data to the EPA within sixty (60) days of completion of the activity.
-Implementation of the procedures outlined in Appendix C (for Well KS-11 or any other injection well) will be handled as a minor permit modification and require pre-notification of EPA and adherence to all other terms and conditions of the permit.
+Appendix C contains a sample of the appropriate reporting form for the workover report.
 Mechanical integrity testing shall be performed within thirty (30) days of the completion of any workovers or alterations.

 Mechanical integrity shall be demonstrated to EPA prior to resuming or commencing injection activities, following in accordance with Part II.D.1 of this permit.